PNL0/URL-Shortening-Service/README.md

 - Update an existing short URL.
 - Delete a short URL.
 - Get statistics on how many times a short URL has been accessed.
-- Optional frontend for interacting with the API and handling redirections.

 ## Tech Stack
 - **Java** (Spring Boot)